saurabhacellere/flink/docs/dev/table/tableApi.md

       <td>
         <p>Similar to the INSERT INTO clause in a SQL query.
 Performs a insertion into a registered output table.</p>

-        <p>Output tables must be registered in the TableEnvironment (see <a href="common.html#connector-tables">Connector tables</a>).
+        <p>Output tables must be registered in the TableEnvironment (see <a href="common.html#register-a-tablesink">Register a TableSink</a>).
 Moreover, the schema of the registered table must match the schema of the query.</p>

 {% highlight scala %}
-val orders: Table = tableEnv.from("Orders")
+val orders: Table = tableEnv.scan("Orders")
 orders.insertInto("OutOrders")
 {% endhighlight %}
       </td>